Killing of Donovan Lewis: Incident

 At about 2:00 AM on August 30, 2022, Columbus Police served a warrant at Lewis's apartment in the Hilltop neighborhood for improperly handling a firearm, assault, and domestic violence.
 Officers knocked on the front door for eight to ten minutes before a resident of the apartment opened the door.
 Police detained him and another resident.
 Police released a canine unit which walked into the kitchen before approaching and barking at Lewis's bedroom door.
 Officer Ricky Anderson, a 30-year veteran of the department, opened the bedroom door and almost immediately fired once, hitting Lewis.
 Police claim Lewis was holding a vape pen in his hands but it is not visible in the recording.
-Lewis is then handcuffed by Officers Knox and Dodrill, who were present at the scene.
+Lewis was then handcuffed by Officers Knox and Dodrill, who were present at the scene.
 Police carried him outside the apartment, where they performed CPR.
 Lewis was transported to a hospital and later pronounced dead.

-Investigation
+Investigation and trial

-Body camera footage of the shooting was released the same day as the shooting, along with footage of two recent non-fatal Columbus Police shootings.
-The Ohio Bureau of Criminal Investigation is investigating the shooting.
+Body camera footage of the shooting was released the same day as the shooting, along with footage of two other non-fatal Columbus Police shootings.
+In August 2022, the Ohio Bureau of Criminal Investigation stated that they were investigating the shooting.

-On October 25, the Franklin County Coroner's Office ruled Lewis' death a homicide.
+On October 25, 2022, the Franklin County Coroner's Office ruled Lewis' death a homicide.

-On March 3, 2023, Anderson retired from the CDP "in bad standing", due to the ongoing investigations into Lewis's death.
+On March 3, 2023, Anderson retired from the CDP "in bad standing" due to the ongoing investigations into Lewis's death.

-On August 4, Anderson was indicted on charges of reckless homicide and murder.
+On August 4, 2023, Anderson was indicted on charges of reckless homicide and murder.
+The case was expected to go to trial in May 2025, but was postponed to a later date.
+On September 2, 2026, Anderson pleaded guilty to reckless homicide in exchange for having murder charges dropped.